MoiraeSoftware/moiraesoftware.github.com/source/_posts/2011-02-01-pipeline-processing-1.markdown

 is passed to the failure processor where the payload can be processed or transformed in some way before being passed to a failure router which would in turn pass the payload to one or more of the next failure stages.
-The same is also true for a sucessfully queued payload except that the payload is first dequeued, processed, then passed to a router which then passes the payload to one or more stages.
+The same is also true for a successfully queued payload except that the payload is first dequeued, processed, then passed to a router which then passes the payload to one or more stages.
 If an exception occurs during processing then the payload is passed to the failure processor and processed like an overflow.
 I am purposely missing out any details of asynchronous operation as they will be described in more detail next time.

 We will be using a little bit of [Language Oriented Programming](http://tomasp.net/blog/fsharp-iv-lang.aspx) to construct the pipeline stages, maybe using a little bit of operator overloading too.
 I will describe all of this in more detail next time as we dig into the code.
 I want this to be just a brief introduction to what we are going to be doing.

 Here's a more detailed description of the components that are involved in each
 stage:

-### Bounded Blocking Queue
+## Bounded Blocking Queue

 This is a standard bounded blocking queue from the TPL, its purpose here is to limit the amount of payloads that are waiting to be processed, each queue will